devonartis/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 3. After we **Generate sample findings** we can go back to the **Findings**
 4. 16 High Severity Findings, 30 Medium Severity Findings, and 7 Informational Findings (where can you see those numbers quickly) show up.
 Let’s investigate the High Severity finding called **[SAMPLE]
 [SAMPLE] Backdoor:EC2/DenialOfService.Dns**
 5. You can see the (fake) instance that caused this Finding, what the instance did wrong, when it occurred, and more information.
-The “.DnsS” at the end means something, do you know what?
+The “.Dns” at the end means something, do you know what?
 Does the **Action Type** help?
       * What are the 3 data sources GuardDuty uses?
 6.    **Scrolling down** the Findings list again you see another high severity **[SAMPLE] Backdoor:EC2/DenialOfService.UdpOnTcpPorts**.
 7. Here you see a lot of the same type of information.
 But why is this **Action Type** different?